 Zoo keepers provide the highest level of health and species management, welfare, husbandry and exhibit design for the animals under their care.
 This enables Perth Zoo to provide a living example of natural habitats, collection planning and species management that reflect world priorities in conservation.
 At Perth Zoo, there are around 50 full and part-time zoo keeper positions.
-When advertised these positions are highly competitive and applicants apply from all over Australia (and oversees).
+When advertised these positions are highly competitive and applicants apply from all over Australia (and overseas).

 A keeper’s duties include the care and maintenance of animals and exhibits (raking, hosing, sweeping, scrubbing enclosures) and the preparation of food.
 They make regular observations, keep detailed records, administer treatments under veterinary supervision, assist in the capture and restraint of animals, and communicate with the Zoo’s visitors.